ahmedaq/MPF-BML-GUI/README.md

 Different datasets are provided in the "Datasets" folder in this repository for testing the MPF-BML GUI framework.
 For demonstration purposes, we will focus here on the data of HIV p7 nucleocapsid protein "p7-alignment.fasta" present in this folder.
 Click the "Load data" button and select this dataset and leave the remaining optional inputs blank as shown below.

-**IMPORTANT**: The data to be analyzed (e.g. the file "p7-alignment.fasta" in this example) must be in the same directory where application is installed, e.g., /Documents/MPF-BML-GUI/application/.

 <img src="https://github.com/ahmedaq/MPF-BML-GUI/blob/master/Input_panel_2.png" width="300">

 ### Setting the parameters